mapsteps/hide-admin-bar/readme.txt

 == Description ==
 Hides the Admin Bar in WordPress 3.1+.

+**New!
+You can now hide the WordPress admin bar for specific user roles!**

 === What's next? ===
 If you like Hide Admin Bar, you will love our other, free WordPress products: